kenns29/react-svg-brush-example/README.md

 yarn start
 ```

-Then contents will be displayed in:
+Then contents will be displayed in localhost:8000
-localhost:8000